Quick Facts

 Overview

-Kamoa-Kakula is the world's fastest-growing and fourth-largest copper mine, located on the Central African Copperbelt in the Lualaba Province of the Democratic Republic of Congo.
+Kamoa-Kakula is one of the world's largest and fastest-growing copper operations, located on the Central African Copperbelt in the Lualaba Province of the Democratic Republic of Congo.
 Discovered in 2009 by Ivanhoe Mines founder Robert Friedland, the deposit was identified through systematic exploration of an area previously overlooked by colonial and post-independence geologists.

 Operations

-The Kamoa-Kakula complex operates three concentrator phases with a combined milling rate targeting 14.6 million tonnes per annum, ramping toward 17 million tonnes.
-Phase 1 (3.8 Mtpa) commenced in 2021, Phase 2 (3.8 Mtpa) in 2022, and Phase 3 (5 Mtpa) achieved record production and throughput in 2025.
+The Kamoa-Kakula complex operates three concentrator phases.
+Ivanhoe's 2026 technical update describes a steady-state rate of 17 million tonnes per annum over approximately 25 years.
+Phase 1 commenced in 2021, Phase 2 in 2022, and Phase 3 achieved first concentrate production in June 2024.

 Mining occurs underground from the Kakula, Kamoa, and Kansoko mines.
 Average copper grades are among the world's highest for a large-scale operation, with Kakula's western high-grade areas yielding approximately 3.5–5% copper.
 A mine tremor in May 2025 temporarily disrupted Kakula operations, but mining resumed in June 2025 and was restored to full rates by Q4 2025 after comprehensive dewatering.

 The 500,000-tpa on-site smelter employs a one-step direct-to-blister process, converting copper concentrate directly into 99.7%-pure anodes.
 A 60-megawatt uninterruptible power supply protects the smelter from DRC grid fluctuations.
-First anode exports were expected imminently as of January 2026.
+Ivanhoe reported first anode production on December 29, 2025 and first Lobito Corridor anode shipment during Q1 2026.

 Offtake agreements cover 100% of smelter output: CITIC Metal and Zijin Mining secured 80%, with Trafigura Asia Trading acquiring the remaining 20% under a three-year agreement that included a $200 million advance payment.